-FACILITAING, MAINTAINING AND MAKING THE GROUP SUCCESSFUL
+FACILITATING, MAINTAINING AND MAKING THE GROUP SUCCESSFUL

-The more coproduction, collaboration and joint planning and decision making there has been up to this point, the more chances of a successful group: that meets its objectives and keeps the members engaged.
+The more co-production, collaboration, joint planning and decision making involved, the greater the chances of a successful group that meets its objectives and keeps members engaged.

-Facilitating group meetings will vary depending on the factors mentioned above: what is the purpose of the group, its scope, membership ,etc.
+Facilitating group meetings will vary depending on the factors mentioned above including what the purpose of the group is, it's scope, membership etc.

-There is already lots of literature and training on group facilitation, a simple internet search will lead to useful tips and resources; based on our experience facilitating Action Groups, these are some things that need to be considered:
+In addition to literature and training available on group facilitation, based on our experience of facilitating Action Groups, these are some things that need to be considered:

-- Check ins and check outs are useful to test how people are starting and leaving the meeting - Manage personal disclosures and support group members around this.
-(See FLSE TIP in Coproduction guide). - Ensure that there is equity in the participation: who needs more support and encouragement to speak up and participate, who needs to be supported to not to overtake in meetings. - Plan how to manage difficult and triggering conversations, in some cases 1-1 support to individuals is needed, even signposting to a specific support service. - Keep the group on track referring to your values and the group's objectives.
-(See FLSE Coproduction Values). - If the group offers a mixture of activities: reading and reviewing documents, sharing personal experiences, creating new leaflets, connecting with other service users, etc. it is more likely that members will maintain their commitment and interest. - Keep learning and be willing to make changes as the group develops.
+- · Check-ins and check-outs are useful to test how people are starting and leaving the meeting - Manage personal disclosures and support group members (See FLSE TIP in Co-Production guide) - Ensure equity in the participation: who needs more support and encouragement to speak up and participate, who needs to be supported to not to overtake in meetings - Plan how to manage difficult and triggering conversations which might include 1-to-1 support or signposting to a specific service - Keep the group on track referring to your values and the group's objectives.
+(See FLSE Co-Production Values) - · Offer a mixture of activities such as reading and reviewing documents, sharing personal experiences, creating new leaflets, connecting with other service users etc. It is more likely that members will maintain their commitment and interest - · Keep learning and be willing to make changes as the group develops